op-developer/Identity-Service-Broker-API/README.md

 ## Service Providers signed JWKS

-So far both the OP ISB and the SP have published its public keys in the non-signed JWKS endpoint.
+Previously both the OP ISB and the SP have published its public keys in the non-signed JWKS endpoint.
 The publishing of the key continues as such in the future, but the payload will be a signed JSON web token instead of json.
 I.e. non-signed JWKS endpoint needs to be replaced by signed JWKS endpoint.
 See the modified chapter 14.

 ## Service Provider Entity Statement